EdwinVW/dapr-workshop/Assignment01/step-by-step.md

    > You can do this by using the hotkey (``Ctrl-` `` on Windows, ``Shift-Ctrl-` `` on macOS) or clicking on the `+` button in the terminal window title bar:
    > ![](img/terminal-new.png)

-1. Make sure the current folder is `dotnet/FineCollectionService`.
+1. Make sure the current folder is `FineCollectionService`.

 1. Start the service using `dotnet run`.

-1. Open the file `dotnet/FineCollectionService/test.http` in VS Code.
+1. Open the file `FineCollectionService/test.http` in VS Code.
 The request in this file simulates sending a detected speeding-violation to the FineCollectionService.

 1. Click on `Execute request` in the file to send a request to the API.